wcerfgba/jpreston.xyz/_posts/2020-11-26-vegan-lunch-kit.markdown

   * Mustard
   * Lemon / lime juice

-I organise vegetables by colour and note the different ways they can be prepped so I can easily build a rainbow of veggies.
+I organise vegetables by colour so I can easily build a rainbow of veggies.

 Virtually every vegetable and fruit can be used to make a sauce: it either naturally forms a sauce when cooked (like tomatoes), or it can be cooked appropriately and mashed or blended into a purée.
 This also applies to many protein sources, particularly beans, seeds and nuts.